Ayush-Shrivas/Interactive-Job-and-Internship-Platform/README.md

 # WayAhead: Interactive Job & Internship Platform

 ## 📖 Overview
-[cite_start]**WayAhead** is a comprehensive solution designed to bridge the gap between academia and the employment sector[cite: 65]. [cite_start]Graduates often face significant challenges in transitioning to the professional world, and existing platforms lack access to diverse opportunities across private, government, and international sectors[cite: 7, 8].
+**WayAhead** is a comprehensive solution designed to bridge the gap between academia and the employment sector.
+Graduates often face significant challenges in transitioning to the professional world, and existing platforms lack access to diverse opportunities across private, government, and international sectors.

-[cite_start]WayAhead solves this by providing an **AI-driven ecosystem** that not only connects job seekers with employers but also offers tools for skill development, mentorship, and industrial training[cite: 9, 12].
+WayAhead solves this by providing an **AI-driven ecosystem** that not only connects job seekers with employers but also offers tools for skill development, mentorship, and industrial training.

 ---